AdamBh22/Load-Balancer/README.md

 The Core class represents individual processing units capable of handling assigned tasks.
 The CoreManager class is responsible for maintaining and monitoring the pool of available cores.

 Load Balancing:
-The LoadBalancer class efficiently assigns tasks to cores based on predefined algorithms (e.g., round-robin or shortest queue), ensuring an even distribution of workload and preventing overloading of individual cores.
+The LoadBalancer class efficiently assigns tasks to cores, ensuring an even distribution of workload and preventing individual cores from overloading.

 Unit Testing with GoogleTest:
 The project integrates comprehensive unit tests to validate task scheduling, load balancing logic, and core management, ensuring robustness and maintainability.